The ultimate 10 day Turkey itinerary for first timers

 Istanbul has got so much to offer, and as your trip draws to a close, it’s time to put on your comfortable walking shoes and prepare to explore the historical Istanbul.
 If you are a fan of Dan Brown’s Inferno, you’ll recognize a lot of these attractions from the adventures of Robert Langdon.

 There are a few must-see attractions that can’t be missed and need to be added to your Istanbul itinerary.
 These are all located near one another and can be explored in one go.

 Sultan Ahmed Mosque [the Blue Mosque]

-It is commonly known as the Blue Mosque, the Sultan Ahmed Mosque is one of the most visited mosques by the travelers.
-It has six minarets that you can spot from the distance.
-The interiors look spectacular with ceramic tiles, blue paint and stained glass windows that let the natural light in.
+It is commonly known as the Blue Mosque, The Sultan Ahmed Mosque is one of the most visited mosques by travelers.
+It has six minarets that you can spot from a distance.
+The interiors look spectacular with ceramic tiles, blue paint, and stained glass windows that let the natural light in.
 To make things even more awesome, there are 100s of chandeliers inside.